 We've found the best way to approach men like Dave is to be straightforward.
 Ask direct questions and expect direct answers.
 They generally have little patience for fluff but appreciate an honest conversation.

-One thing that stood out during our interviews was what happened after the cameras were switched off.
-Dave would head back to his quarters and write in a paper diary.
+One thing that stood out during our interactions with Dave, was his daily journaling.
 He has kept handwritten notes for decades, recording events, observations and day to day happenings.

 Not every moment was serious.
-During one interview on a remote floodplain, Dave's phone started ringing.
+During one interview on a remote floodplain, Dave's mobile phone started ringing.
 Watching him wrestle with a smartphone while trying to continue the interview was worth a laugh.
-Technology and Dave never appeared to reach an agreement.

 Image: Roy Wright - Former poacher and old enemy of Dave's (Friends in the present day) - Image by Wild Creek.